tlos3r/Anifufu/README.md

-# Product Shop Website using ReactJS, Typescript and Firebase
+# Anime Streaming Website using ReactJS, Typescript and Firebase

 ## Basic setup